 This type of analysis is also known as manifest content analysis.
 If the process ends at this step, the analysis would be considered as quantitative analysis.
 However, a summative method’s main goal is to discover underlying data meaning by quantifying words.

-A summative approach has various advantages.
+- A summative approach has various advantages.
 It is a subtle method to explore the concerned aspect and perhaps the most straightforward.
 It can also deliver simple insights into the usage of certain words for better understanding.

 Differences Between the Approaches

-Nonetheless, understanding each approach in full detail is a significant matter to researchers.
+Understanding each approach in full detail is a significant matter to researchers.
 This is mainly to identify which method will work best in their study of interest.

 There are three types of content analysis that could be used in a study; conventional, directed, and summative.
 Different research designs and analysis are used depending on the objective and the research available.